NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 - An action already owned and maintained within the organisation
 - An action that is already approved for reuse by other teams

 If a third-party action is still required, document why it is needed, what alternatives were considered, and why those alternatives were rejected.
+This should live in `docs/ADRs.md`, or similar, to ensure the decision process is held within the repository.
 Teams should prefer actions with a clear maintenance history, minimal permissions, and a narrow, well-understood scope.

 If you can only achieve your goal with a third-party action then: